Swift, Python, JavaScript, and Go

 Run

-Try scripts, snippets, CLIs, and UI experiments from one Mac editor without project setup.
+Try scripts, snippets, CLIs, and UI experiments from one editor without setting up a full project first.

-Run SwiftUI and UIKit ideas in Simulator before they deserve an Xcode project.
+Run SwiftUI and UIKit ideas in Simulator when an experiment needs a real screen.

 Test code on Mac and Linux

-• Ship Export a runnable Mac app when it earns one
+• Build Export a Mac app when a SwiftUI experiment turns useful

 SwiftUI Mac app running from Notepad.exe